-DLA.
-TDEC and EPA signed the MI ROD, and it became effective on September 6, 2001.
+DLA, TDEC and EPA signed the MI ROD, and it became effective on September 6, 2001.
 The Depot completed the MI RD Workplan in July 2002 and began RD fieldwork to determine the best locations to implement the remedial action for groundwater.
-The Depot anticipates distributing the Rev. 0 MI RD, which will include the enhanced bioremediation treatability study data, in 2003.
+The Depot anticipates distributing the Rev. 0 MI RD for BCT review in October 2003.

 Because the facility was divided into subparcels to facilitate property transfer, information regarding OU-4 is organized by subparcel and may be found in Section 3.4, Environmental Condition of Property.
-OU-4 consists of the following parcels in their entirety: 12, 13, 14, 15, 30, 31, 32, and 33 OU-4 consists of portions of parcels 10, 11, and 29.
+OU-4 consists of the following parcels in their entirety: 12, 13, 14, 15, 30, 31, 32, and 33.
+OU-4 consists of portions of parcels 10, 11, and 29.